TykTechnologies/tyk/coprocess/README.md

 ## Interoperability

-This feature implements an in-process message passing mechanism, based on [msgpack](http://msgpack.org), any supported languages should provide a function to receive, unmarshal and process this kind of messages.
+This feature implements an in-process message passing mechanism, based on [Protocol Buffers](https://developers.google.com/protocol-buffers/), any supported languages should provide a function to receive, unmarshal and process this kind of messages.

 The main interoperability task is achieved by using [cgo](https://golang.org/cmd/cgo/) as a bridge between a supported language -like Python- and the Go codebase.

-Your C bridge function must accept and return a `CoProcessMessage` data structure like the one described in [`api.h`](api.h), where `p_data` is a pointer to the raw msgpack data and `length` indicates the length of it.
+Your C bridge function must accept and return a `CoProcessMessage` data structure like the one described in [`api.h`](api.h), where `p_data` is a pointer to the serialized data and `length` indicates the length of it.

 ```c
 struct CoProcessMessage {